The Dixie Handicap: Plot

-As described in a review in a film magazine, Judge Roberts (Keenan), greatly reduced in circumstances, hides his true financial condition from his daughter Virginia.
+As described in a review in a film magazine, Judge Roberts, greatly reduced in circumstances, hides his true financial condition from his daughter Virginia.
 He raises her in luxury by continuingly selling parts of his estate, until all he has left are his old home and his racing mare Southern Melody, who is about to have a colt.
 Through the carelessness of a stable boy, the mare wanders away and the colt is born in a rainstorm and nearly dies from exposure.
 When a wild cat attacks, the mare gives her life to save her colt.
-Dexter (St. Polis), trainer for a millionaire who owns an adjacent training stable, loves Virginia and tells her of her father's poverty.
+Dexter, trainer for a millionaire who owns an adjacent training stable, loves Virginia and tells her of her father's poverty.
 To counteract this, the Judge sells the colt and sends his daughter to Europe.
-The colt, now named Dixie, is badly injured in its first race, and, when it is about to be shot, Johnny Sheridan (Hughes) begs permission to try and save it.
+The colt, now named Dixie, is badly injured in its first race, and, when it is about to be shot, Johnny Sheridan begs permission to try and save it.
 Virginia returns from Europe just as the great Dixie Handicap is to be run, in which the colt Dixie is entered.
 She learns that her father has sacrificed all and is now living in poverty.
 Dixie comes from behind and wins the race and a purse of $50,000.
 The estate is restored and Virginia, thoroughly chastened, agrees to marry Johnny, who has always loved her.